Strong Priority and Determinacy in Timed CCS: Introduction

-Few papers extending \ccs have been of great inspiration of this paper, namely the Camilleri-Winskell \ccscw~\cite{CamilleriWin95}, the Phillips \ccsp~\cite{Phillips01}, and and Cleaveland-L\"uttgen-Natarajan \ccscln~\cite{CleavelandLN01} extensions of \ccs with some priority choices, together with Chap.~11 of Milner's book introducing the \ccs dialect \ccscc.
-A fairly informal presentation and comparison of those algebras can be found in App.~\ref{pilgrimage}.
-Nevertheless, none of them has been able to reach full confluence, \emph{conditio sine qua non} to set up a solid basis for semantic of synchronous programming.
-This paper argues that adding broadcasting actions like \emph{synchronous clocks} to the above proposals is a sufficient condition to reach confluence. \textit{Clocks} are a well-known notion from Timed Process Algebras, like e.g. \tpl~\cite{HennessyRegan95:TPA}, \pmc~\cite{AndersenMen94} and \csa~\cite{CleavelandLM97}.
-Intuitively, a clock $\sigma$ is a ``broadcast action'' in the spirit of Hoare's \csp~\cite{Hoare:CSP} that acts as a synchronisation barrier for a set of concurrent processes.
-It bundles each process' actions into a sequence of \textit{macro-steps} that are aligned with each other in a lock-step fashion.
+When it comes to mathematical modelling it is natural to think of a clock as a broadcast action in the spirit of Hoare's \csp~\cite{Hoare:CSP} that acts as a synchronisation barrier for a set of concurrent processes.
+Used with some scheduling control, it can bundle each process' actions into a sequence of macro-steps that are aligned with each other in a lock-step fashion.
 During each macro-step, a process executes only a temporal slice of its total behaviour, at the end of which it waits for all other processes in the same \textit{clock scope} to reach the end of the current phase.
 When all processes have reached the barrier, they are released into the next round of computation.
-This scheduling principle is well-known from sequential circuits~\cite{Unger:async-circ} and VHDL~\cite{KloosB95}, or synchronous programming like Esterel~\cite{Berry99}, Lustre~\cite{HalbwachsCRP91}, SCCharts~\cite{vonHanxledenDM+14}, BSP~\cite{Valiant90}, just to mention a few.
-For our purposes, clocks are the universal trick to break causality cycles in priority scheduling, when processes need to communicate with each other in iterated cycles (so-called \textit{ticks} or \textit{macro-steps}) while maintaining determinacy.
-The idea is that the clock should fire only if the system has stabilised and no other admissible data actions are possible (\textit{maximal progress}) is a standard assumption in timed process algebras~\cite{HennessyRegan95:TPA,CleavelandLM97}.
-Combining prioritised rendez-vous with broadcast actions in a Plotkin SOS style and discovering that an interleaving of micro- and macro-steps leads to confluence is the main result of this paper.
+This suggests a priority-based scheduling mechanism, i.e., that the clock should fire only if the system has stabilised and no other admissible data actions are possible.
+This principle, called \textit{maximal progress}, is built into timed process algebras, see e.g.~\cite{TPA,CleavelandLM97}.